djinn-ci/djinn/architecture.md

 ### config

-`config` is the package that handles the parsing and unmarshalling of the various configuration files for Djinn CI.
-Each configuration file is a TOML file.
-The configuration structs for each component do not represent a one-to-one mapping of what's in the file, instead they are structs that contain the necessary resources for that component to function.
+`config` is the package that handles the decoding of configuration files for Djinn CI.
+Each configuration file uses a block-based configuration format, where blocks of configuration are wrapped between `{ }`.
+The configuration structs do no represent a one-to-one mapping of what's in the file, instead they expose for necessary resources for a component to function.

 For example, the `config.Server` struct will contain an underlying database connection to the database that is being connected to.
 These config structs